jotd666/pacman500/README.md

 MINOR ISSUES:

-- sound loops not correct (bad loop timing => pops, tricky to make it right)
 - one wasted bitplane because of full palette passed when dumping bobs
 - wasted number of lines when allocating screen memory
-- play music on 2 channels to get "stereo"

 CREDITS: